vislies/2021/gallery/index.md

 So, what is so bad about providing data that is not scaled per capita?
 This pithy infographic does a great job describing just what can go wrong.
 In a nutshell, a count of just about anything related to people will be proportional to the population count.
-This means pretty much anything can be "proven" despite how rediculous the relationship might be.
+This means pretty much anything can be "proven" despite how ridiculous the relationship might be.

 [_Time_ magazine article]: https://time.com/5798168/coronavirus-mortality-rate/
 [a blog post by Stephen Tracy]: https://analythical.com/blog/covid19-in-charts